Daniela Klette Sentenced to 13 Years for Armed Robberies After Decades on the Run

 What happened

-Daniela Klette has been sentenced to 13 years in prison for a series of armed robberies committed during her nearly 30 years on the run.
-Her arrest in Berlin in February 2024 marked the end of her status as Germany's most-wanted woman.
-The sentencing took place on May 27, 2026, reflecting the severity of her crimes and the lengthy duration of her evasion from law enforcement.
+Daniela Klette has been sentenced to 13 years in prison for armed robberies committed during her nearly 30 years on the run.
+Her arrest in Berlin in February 2024 concluded a lengthy evasion of law enforcement, making her one of Germany's most-wanted fugitives.
+The court's decision underscores the severity of her crimes and the ongoing repercussions of her actions.

 The Context